He who robs his father or his mother and says, “It is not a transgression,” is the companion of a man who destroys.

 Translation

-The Hebrew word for a man who destroys, שחת (šā•ḥăt, pronounced “shah-khăth”), is first used in Genesis 6:11 where the word “corrupt” is used to describe the earth just before Noah’s flood.
-This connotes a more serious evil than mere thievery and implies that violence and injury may soon follow.
-The modern term for a man who destroys is a saboteur—a terrorist.
-Of course there are other types of terrorists that seek to destroy, perhaps even with their parents’ blessing, but the text states that financial parent abuse is one type of terrorism.
+The Hebrew word for a man who destroys, שחת (šā•ḥăt, pronounced “shah-khăth”), is first used in Genesis 6:11, where it’s translated as “corrupt,” describing the state of the world just before Noah’s flood.
+It connotes an evil more grievous than mere thievery, involving imminent violence and injury.
+The modern term for a man who pillages like that is a saboteur or terrorist.
+There may be many sorts of terrorism, but the text asserts that the financial abuse of parents is one of them.

 Birds of a Feather Flock Together